Finding the right property

 Once you have made your decision and chosen a property we will put your offer forward to the Landlord including any specific requirements you may have.

-All costs quoted are inclusive of VAT & subject to the terms and conditions of an Assured Shorthold Tenancy Agreement.
+Variation to the contract (Assured Tenancy Agreement): £50 + VAT All costs quoted are exclusive of VAT & subject to the terms and conditions of an Assured Shorthold Tenancy Agreement.

 What happens next?